JorelAli/CommandAPI/docssrc/src/arguments.md

 arguments.add(new PlayerArgument("target"));
 ```

 The String value is the node that is registered into Minecraft's internal command graph.
-This is name is also used as a prompt that is shown to a player when they are entering the command.
+This name is also used as a prompt that is shown to a player when they are entering the command.

 -----